weitzel926/zesty_robust_code/_posts/2020-03-26-decoding_json_with_decoder_in_swift.markdown

 }
 {% endhighlight %}

 It contains a stringValue and an initializer that takes a string for keys (for collections that have named elements) and an intValue with an Int initializer (for collections that are indexed).
 It is always possible (we will work an example below) to customize your own CodingKey instance for your own purposes.
-So, how do we get to the from the enum above to a CodingKey?
+So, how do we get from the enum above to a CodingKey?

 The short answer:  the compiler does it for us.
 It will generate an enum that conforms to CodingKey.
 It will override the stringValue (or intValue) getter to return the correct value based on what you provided in the enum.
 The link above for the swift archival serialization proposal will show you a sample generated class, if you are curious.
 The decoder, whether you are using the compiler-generated default or you implemented it yourself will now have strongly-typed objects to parse the collections with.